axtk/routescape/README.md

 ## URL parameters

-The URL parameters, such as path parameters and query parameters, can be retrieved from the current location with the `useRouteMatch(pattern)` hook:
+There are two partially overlapping hooks to deal with URL parameters, such as path parameters and query parameters.

+🔹 Both hooks accept typed URL patterns covered in the [Type-safe routing](#type-safe-routing) section to deal with typed URL parameters.

+🔹 `useRouteMatch(location)` can be used to read URL parameters from a fixed route, a `RegExp` pattern, or an array thereof.

 ```js
 import {useRouteMatch} from 'routescape';